ykmiura/ykmiura/README.md

 Welcome to my GitHub!
 I'm Yuki, a neuroscientist and stem cell researcher exploring the fascinating world of human neurobiology.

 ## 🧪 Research Interests
+- **Human Neurobiology**: Unraveling the complex processes that govern human brain development and functionality.
 - **Organoid Systems**: Developing cutting-edge models to study human neurobiology and disease pathology.
 - **Stem Cell Biology**: Harnessing the potential of stem cells for translational neuroscience.